StevenSong-sTs/PDF-Tailor/README.md

 ## Aesthetics Improvements:
 - [x] Design a logo
+- [x] Design a Text Logo
+- [x] Add logo to the title
 - [ ] Adjust the logo color based on the selected system theme
-- [x] Design a Text Logo
 - [ ] Redesign the HiFi wire frame to include all the planed aesthetics improvements
-- [ ] Add logo to the title
 - [ ] Adjust button position for PDFArea
 - [ ] Adjust font family, font size for the whole application
 - [ ] Add icons for buttons